The government is issuing a £650 Cost of living payment to some people on certain benefits.

 Cost of living payment: using it effectively

-If you are entitled to the Cost of living payment, the first half (£325) is likely to hit your account sometime before the end of July.
-Whilst it may be tempting to spend this all at once, it's well worth having a think about how you can benefit the most from the money and what will make the biggest difference to your quality of life.
+If you are entitled to the Cost of living payment, it might be tempting to use it as soon as you receive it, but it's well worth having a think about how you can benefit the most from the money and what will make the biggest difference to your quality of life.
 With that in mind, we wanted to provide some ideas of how to spend the money.

 1. Pay rent or council tax first